 There are a number of car rental companies available in Palma de Mallorca, including international companies such as Avis, Hertz, Europcar and Sixt, as well as local operators.
 You can find car hire at Palma de Mallorca Airport, in the city centre and various other locations around the island.

-Book well in advance, especially in high season, to ensure availability and the best prices.
-The largest offer can be found at Rentalcars.com , where all insurances are included so there are no nasty surprises on the spot.
+☞ Book well in advance, especially in high season, to ensure availability and best prices.
+For the largest offer, please visit Rentalcars.com, where all insurances are included so there are no nasty surprises on the spot.

 The journey to the city centre is relatively easy and takes approximately 15-20 minutes on the Ma-19 motorway.
 There are no toll motorways or tunnels in Mallorca.
 For current fuel prices, see here.